 Alcohol product packaging and labelling

-For example, alcohol products shall not use designs, motifs, or cartoon characters that have strong or evident appeal to minors or that create confusion with confectionary or soft drinks.
+For example, alcohol products shall not use designs, motifs, or cartoon characters that have appeal to minors or that create confusion with confectionery or soft drinks.

 Click here for more information on the Code.